-Members Who Reside Outside the U.S.
+Members Who Reside and Incur Medical Claims Outside the U.S.

-Medicare-eligible retirees who reside outside the United States have benefits through PEIA PPB Plan A. Medical claims will be processed by HealthSmart, and PEIA will pay only the amount we would have paid if Medicare had processed your claim and made a payment.
+Medicare-eligible retirees who reside and incur medical claims outside the United States have benefits through Special Medicare Plan.
+Medical claims will be processed by HealthSmart, and the PEIA plan will pay only the amount which would have been paid if Medicare had processed your claim and made a payment.
 Prescription drug claims will be processed by Express Scripts.